bond-anton/BDSpace/README.md

-# Space
+# BDSpace

-**Space** is a python package to simplify positioning, movement, and trajectory calculation for many different technical problems.
+**BDSpace** is a python package to simplify positioning, movement, and trajectory calculation for many different technical problems.
 It is mainly for multiple interacting bodies systems like coordinate stages and machining tools, multiple robotic arms, manipulators, etc.

-**Space** provides following basic features:
+**BDSpace** provides following basic features:

 |Feature                               |Staus             |
 |--------------------------------------|------------------|